Does Sandisk (SNDK) Pay a Dividend? (2026)

 Does Sandisk (SNDK) pay a dividend?

-Yes.
-Sandisk distributes an approximate none currently yield (early 2026), usually quarterly.
+No. There is no dividend on SNDK in our data and the yield is 0%.
 Sandisk's valuation is hard to read on trailing earnings because memory profits swing through the cycle, which is why the trailing and forward P/E ratios diverge so widely.
 A low forward multiple on upcycle earnings can look cheap right up until the cycle turns, when those earnings fall.
 Treat any single multiple as a snapshot of where in the NAND cycle the company sits, not a fixed measure of value.

 The bottom line on the SNDK dividend

-Sandisk (SNDK) pays an approximate none currently dividend, so it offers some income but is held mostly for total return, not yield.
+There is not one.
+Sandisk (SNDK) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the SNDK guide.
 Walnut can show how SNDK fits your real portfolio.
 It is not an investment adviser.

 FAQ